mocdk/moc_message_queue/Documentation/DeveloperManual/Index.rst

 Implementing other backend queues
 ---------------------------------

-If you want to implement another queue (reddis, RabbitMQ, shared memory, or something different), you should create a class that implements the \MOC\MocMessageQueue\Queue\QueueInterface interface.
+If you want to implement another queue (redis, RabbitMQ, shared memory, or something different), you should create a class that implements the \MOC\MocMessageQueue\Queue\QueueInterface interface.
 See the BeanstalkQueue for inspiration and examples.